fluttercommunity/plus_plugins/packages/device_info_plus/device_info_plus/README.md

 > **Note**
 >
 > To get serial number on Android your app needs to meet one of official [requirements](https://developer.android.com/reference/android/os/Build#getSerial())
-> In case the app doesn't meet any of requirements plugin will return `unknown` instead of serial.
+> In case the app doesn't meet any of requirements plugin will return `unknown`.

 You will find links to the API docs on the [pub page](https://pub.dev/documentation/device_info_plus/latest/).